Skip to the main content

 • Updated the integrated pest management plan to include bee gardens and bee friendly language.

-• Installed new pollinator gardens at Big Rock Central & Lower Commons Park
+• Installed new pollinator gardens at Big Rock Central and Lower Commons Park.

 • Installed bee city signage promoting Sammamish as a bee city